 RYOKANS providing rooms with private open-air/Onsen baths

 A hidden bath set along a stream running through the bountiful deep mountain greenery.
 This famous spring was popular amongst the intellectual poet-painters (bunjin) of yore.
+An inn that has been in business for over hundred forty years.
 75 mins by JR Shinkansen from Tokyo Sta.